papagiannakis/glGA-edu/README.md

 then open up a terminal and type: sudo port install boost

-Step 4 (OpenCV Library)
+Step 4 (OpenCV and Boost Libraries)
 ----------------
-Download the OpenCV Library (Tested with version 3.2).
-Link: http://www.opencv.org/opencv-3-2.html

-Unzip the folder and navigate to the folder opencv-3.2.0 (cd opencv-3.2.0).

-Execute the following commands (In a terminal):     1. mkdir build     2. cd build     3. cmake -G "Unix Makefiles" ..
-4. make -j8     5. sudo make install
-You have successfully installed OpenCV.
+use macports to install OpenCV and Boost libraries
+- sudo port install opencv
+- sudo port install boost

 Step 5
 ----------------